SolDapper/solana-php/README.md

 A framework-agnostic PHP library for building Solana transactions, instructions, and integrating Solana payments into PHP applications.

-**Status:** All planned features are implemented, every wire format is byte-for-byte validated against the canonical JavaScript and Rust reference implementations (`@solana/web3.js`, `@solana/spl-token`, `@solana/pay`, `borsh-rs`), and the full transaction pipeline is end-to-end validated against Solana devnet: transactions built by this library have been signed, submitted, and confirmed on chain, including USDC `transferChecked` with on-the-fly associated-token-account creation, priority-fee estimation against a live validator, and Solana Pay URL generation.
+**Status:** All planned features are implemented, every wire format is byte-for-byte validated against the canonical JavaScript and Rust reference implementations (`@solana/web3.js`, `@solana/spl-token`, `@solana/pay`, `borsh-rs`), and the full transaction pipeline is end-to-end validated against Solana devnet: transactions built by this library have been signed, submitted, and confirmed on chain at both `confirmed` and `finalized` commitment levels, including USDC `transferChecked` with on-the-fly associated-token-account creation, priority-fee estimation against a live validator, compute-unit simulation, and Solana Pay URL generation.
 348 unit tests, 1121 assertions.

 **Caveats:**
 - The Solana Pay URLs emitted by this library have not yet been tested against a real mobile wallet app (Phantom, Solflare, Backpack).
 The URL format conforms byte-for-byte to `@solana/pay`, so wallet compatibility is expected, but not field-proven here.